0b10010010/TargetDevelopment/README.md

 To start developing a target with custom hardware boards based on STM32F4 Discovery Board, I (AK) started by loading a target from support packages provided by Mathworks to use as a reference to build my own target and its hardware.
+Target SDK documentation that is specific to ARM&copy; Cortex-M&copy; processors can be found [here](https://www.mathworks.com/help/supportpkg/armcortexm/target-sdk.html "Develop a Target")

 First, start by instantiating a reference target object by loading an already existing target by using a command `discCopy=loadTarget('STMicroelectronics STM32F4-Discovery')`.
 The string name 'STMicroelectronics STM32F4-Discovery' can be found in a xml file within SupportPackage directory: (C:/ProgramData/MATLAB/SupportPackages/R2018a/toolbox/target/supportpackages/stm32f4discovery/registry/parameters/STM32F4Discovery.xml) and is unique to MATLAB that cannot be duplicated.